After Death (2023 film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 28 out of 100, based on 6 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, while those polled at PostTrak gave it an 88% overall positive score, with 62% saying they would definitely recommend the film.

 RogerEbert.com's Nick Allen, rating the film 0.5 of 4 stars, felt it "barely works as an infomercial".
 He went on to say "Midway through, the superficial After Death thinks you have been sold on these transcendental experiences (and maybe you have)… [It's] all about the spectacle and the emotion it can create from such an experience, and it then curdles with a creepiness when it lets people talk for longer."
 Varietys Owen Gleiberman similarly criticized After Deaths approach, writing "After a while… we start to notice that the film is presenting the recoveries themselves as miracles… That's fine; maybe it's even faith.
 But when faith feels compelled to sell itself by pretending it's something else, you'd be forgiven for thinking it's propaganda."
 Indiewires David Ehrlich, giving it a "D" grade, was also negative: "Audiences who swear by the gospel of Colton Burpo probably won't see the problem here, but those of us who are less inclined to believe… might struggle to accept a handful of teary anecdotes and bizarre medical anomalies as compelling evidence that Christianity got everything right about life after death.
 On the contrary, such viewers are liable to be left with more questions than answers."

+In his review for CNN, Brian Lowry referred to After Death as "a fairly limp documentary" and compared it to the 2021 Netflix docu-series Surviving Death.
+Writing for The Guardian, Leslie Felperin added that "solemn music, moody lighting and dramatic re-creations don't just make things magically factual.
+Or even especially persuasive."
+Reviewing After Death for The New York Times, Nicolas Rapold stated that "the stories are rolled together in a hash of editing, and the speakers can be oddly low energy", concluding that "whether you believe these phenomena are spiritual journeys or visions created by the human mind (or both), the film loses its sense of epiphany in the lackluster jumble of its moviemaking".